 |Cl||35.45||35.45||6.022 × 1023|

 While atomic mass and molar mass are numerically equivalent, keep in mind that they are vastly different in terms of scale, as represented by the vast difference in the magnitudes of their respective units (amu versus g).
-To appreciate the enormity of the mole, consider a small drop of water weighing about 0.03 g (see Figure 6).
-Although this represents just a tiny fraction of 1 mole of water (which weighs ~18 g), it contains more water molecules than can be clearly imagined.
+To appreciate the enormity of the mole, consider a small drop of water with a mass about 0.03 g (see Figure 6).
+Although this represents just a tiny fraction of 1 mole of water (which has a mass of ~18 g), it contains more water molecules than can be clearly imagined.
 If the molecules were distributed equally among the roughly seven billion people on earth, each person would receive more than 100 billion molecules.

 The mole is used in chemistry to represent 6.022 × 1023 of something, but it can be difficult to conceptualize such a large number.
 Watch this video title “How big is a mole?” and then complete the “Think” questions that follow.
 Explore more about the mole by reviewing the information under “Dig Deeper.”